 San Francisco is known for the Golden Gate Bridge, Alcatraz Island, steep hills, dense fog, cable cars and great weather.
 This densely populated city is full of exciting culture and things to do.
 Volunteers live in an apartment located in the Richmond District steps away from Golden Gate Park.
 They utilize public transportation to access their ministries and the downtown area.
-Service sites are located in Oakland, one of the most ethnically diverse cities in the USA known for its tech startups; the Tenderloin with a rich history of diversity and social awareness; and the Mission District, San Francisco’s oldest neighborhood home to the largest concentration of murals and the best restaurants and art galleries in the city!
+Service sites are located in the Tenderloin with a rich history of diversity and social awareness; and the Mission District, San Francisco’s oldest neighborhood home to the largest concentration of murals and the best restaurants and art galleries in the city.

 Service Site Descriptions